• Skip to primary navigation

 • Serve miso soup as a light and flavorful starter before a Japanese meal.
 Pair it with sushi, Vegan Sushi Bake, Spicy Asian Cucumber Salad, or vegetable tempura for a complete Japanese dining experience.

 Close-up of a bowl of vegan miso soup with mushrooms, bok choy, scallions, and tofu in a creamy golden broth.
-A spoon rests in the bowl, lifting vegetables and mushrooms, set on a woven placemat with a beige cloth napkin.
+A spoon rests in the bowl.

 Vegan Miso Soup FAQS